Evertt/mvc-concept/README.md

 One thing you might love or you might hate is the way I bind data from the view to the template.
 Basically, when you make a view class, all the public methods beginning with the word "get" will be used to bind data to the template.
 So for example, if your view class has a method called `getItems()` then whatever that returns will be mapped to `$items` in the template.
 Maybe it's a little bit magic, but I think it helps to keep the code much cleaner.

 Download the code, run `composer install` and test if it works.
-The way I test this application is by running either the following commands in the terminal:
+The way I test this application is by running either of the following commands in the terminal:

 ```
 $ php index.php /users